-The second commonly overlooked area for productivity planning is your calendar.
+The second commonly overlooked area for small business productivity planning is your calendar.

 Many small business owners set out on their own so they didn’t have to be confined to a 9-5 and someone else’s schedule.
 I personally love the freedom and flexibility of being a business owner.
 At the same time, if you’re not in charge of your calendar and your schedule, your clients and your business will be—and that’s never a productive way to run your business!

 Although my clients are skeptical at first, they quickly fall in love with my diligent approach to calendar planning.
 Here’s what I have them do: